-Dance to live music 8-11 p.m.
-Fridays.
-Cost is $8.
+Dance to the big band music of the five-piece Sig Harder band 8-11 p.m.
+March 21.
+Cost: $10.
 Lessons from 7 to 8 p.m.
 Open to the public.
 Singles are welcome.
 BYOB, sodas available.
 Smoke-free facility.
 Proceeds will benefit renovation of the clubhouse, built in 1921.
 Information: 941-773-0177 or www.bradentonwomansclub.com.

 Adult Singles Dance Club: YMCA, 1075 S. Euclid Ave., Sarasota (corner of Bahia Vista)